aziz-nasri/prod-ready-fleet/NETWORK.md

 | Inbound | srv1 (gateway IP only) | srv3 | 53 | TCP + UDP | Allow |
 | Inbound | Anything else | srv3 | - | - | Deny (default) |
 | Outbound | srv3 | Anything | - | - | Deny (default - no outbound need; DNS forwarding disabled) |

+**Explicit denies**

+These are consequences of the default-deny policy, not separate rules, but are called out here because they're the properties the whole design exists to guarantee:

+ - DMZ → Data tier is never permitted, at any port. srv1's internal leg is deliberately excluded from the app-tier subnet range so it cannot inherit the subnet-wide database rule; its only permitted path to srv3 is the narrow DNS-only rule above.

+  - App tier → DMZ inbound is never permitted. srv2 has no rule allowing connections initiated toward srv1's DMZ leg.

+  - Data tier has no outbound path. srv3 never initiates connections it only answers on the ports explicitly allowed inbound.

+ - Nothing outside the management subnet can reach SSH on any host, including the DMZ leg — SSH is only listened for on internal-facing interfaces.

+**Design principle**

+Rules scoped to a single IP (srv1 → srv2) represent a fixed, specifically-trusted host that should never gain broader access just by sharing a subnet with a scalable tier.
+Rules scoped to a subnet (app tier → data tier) represent a tier of interchangeable hosts, where adding a new member should require no firewall changes anywhere else in the fleet.
+Any host acting as a gateway between zones (srv1) is addressed outside both tiers it bridges, specifically so it cannot silently inherit tier-wide permissions it wasn't designed to have.